 CITRUS GRACILIS .....
 2019

-In September 2019 I visited five locations in the Northern Territory of Australia to see examples of the rare and near-threatened species Citrus gracilis.
+In September 2019, starting from Darwin, I visited five locations in the Northern Territory of Australia to see examples of the rare and near-threatened species Citrus gracilis.

 Three of the locations were previously inspected on my trip in 2016 - the other two sites were new to me.